GerritGeeraerts/aws-kb-demo/REPORT.md

               a chatcompletion request to the `SumsumKnowledgeBaseId` you will be chatting with
               `Combined OpenSearch Vector Store` and therefor with `KB: SUMSUM` and `KB: Raccoons`
         - #### Configuration: Retrieval filters
-            - With filters, we can solve the problem of above, via the `ListDataSources` we can list the all the data sources used in for examplet the SUMSUM KB and then we can build a filter like this:
+            - With filters, we can solve the problem of above, via the `ListDataSources` we can list the all the data
+            - sources used in for example the SUMSUM KB and then we can build a filter like this:
             -
               ```json
               {